Tomato1107/Cycloidal-Drive-Animation/README.md

 You can use the paramaters from the GUI and draw your own cycloid drives in 3D software from the following steps. https://www.youtube.com/watch?v=guvatctnjww

-or change the formula form according to the following pdf: https://blogs.solidworks.com/teacher/wp-content/uploads/sites/3/Building-a-Cycloidal-Drive-with-SOLIDWORKS.pdf
+or put the paramaters into the formula mentioned in the following pdf: https://blogs.solidworks.com/teacher/wp-content/uploads/sites/3/Building-a-Cycloidal-Drive-with-SOLIDWORKS.pdf